 Typical scenarios include the analysis of images using object recognition or face recognition techniques, or the analysis of video for scene recognizing scenes, objects or faces.
 AI-based media analysis can facilitate media search, the creation of descriptive keywords for content, content policy monitoring (such as verifying the suitability of content for a particular TV viewing time), speech to text for archival or other purposes, and the detection of logos, products or celebrity faces for ad placement.

-Deep-fakes can be used for comedic purposes, but are better known for fake news and hoaxes.
+Deep-fakes can be used for comedic purposes but are better known for fake news and hoaxes.

 In January 2016, the Horizon 2020 program financed the InVID Project to help journalists and researchers detect fake documents, made available as browser plugins.[73][74]

-In June 2016, the visual computing group of the Technical University of Munich and from Stanford University developed Face2Face,[215] a program that animates photographs of faces, mimicking the facial expressions of another person.
-The technology has been demonstrated animating the faces of people including Barack Obama and Vladimir Putin.
-Other methods have been demonstrated based on deep neural networks, from which the name deep fake was taken.
+In June 2016, the visual computing group of the Technical University of Munich and from Stanford University developed Face2Face,[75] a program that animates photographs of faces, mimicking the facial expressions of another person.

 In September 2018, U.S. Senator Mark Warner proposed to penalize social media companies that allow sharing of deep-fake documents on their platforms.[76]

-Audio deep-fakes[218][219] and AI software capable of detecting deep-fakes and cloning human voices have been developed.[220][221]
+Audio deepfakes[78][79] and AI software capable of detecting deep-fakes and cloning human voices have been developed.[80][81]

-Video content analysis, surveillance and manipulated media detection
+Video surveillance analysis and manipulated media detection

 AI has been used to compose music of various genres.